pomerium/documentation/content/docs/enterprise/upgrading.md

 ---
 title: Upgrading
-sidebarDepth: 0
-description: >-
-  This page contains the list of deprecations and important or breaking changes for Pomerium Enterprise.
+description: This page contains the list of deprecations and important or breaking changes for Pomerium Enterprise.
 Please read it carefully.
 ---

 #  Upgrading Pomerium Enterprise